 One of the biggest trends in flooring today is choosing green floors.
-Everything from bamboo to cork floors are available as eco-friendly flooring options.
-One of the most popular choices, however, are vinyl and linoleum sheet flooring.
+Everything from bamboo to cork floors is available as eco-friendly flooring options.
+One of the most popular choices, however, is vinyl and linoleum sheet flooring.
 These options are not only environmentally friendly, but they are wallet-friendly green floors as well.
 However, it is easy to make vinyl and linoleum interchangeable.
 That’s why it’s imperative to know how to tell the difference between vinyl and linoleum.

 What are “green floors”?

 Here’s the million-dollar question: How do you tell the difference between vinyl and linoleum?
 The first question to ask could be, how does one KNOW the differences between vinyl and linoleum?
 Ok, maybe it’s technically the same question.
 Well, in order to answer those questions, there are some other facts and information to cover that may help.
 Let’s talk about eco-friendly (or “green”) floors.

 When it comes to flooring, green floors refer to using natural and sustainable materials.
 These materials come from natural sources instead of being chemically produced, and these sources are sustainable.
 Sustainable means that the materials come from sources that are either not destroyed during harvest or ones that regrow quickly.
 Bamboo and cork flooring are perfect examples of green floors.

 Bamboo, which is really a type of grass, is the fastest growing plant.
 The grass reaches up to over fifty feet tall in maturity within five to seven years and can regenerate growth.
 Only the stalk is cut to be used for making the flooring product.
 Cork flooring is made from the bark of the cork tree.
 Just like with the bamboo stalks, the cork bark can be regenerated on the trees.